felagund1789/spotify-playlist/README.md

    Create a new app in your [Spotify developer account](https://developer.spotify.com/dashboard) and declare `http://localhost:5173` as a callback URI.

 4. **Set up environment variables:**
-   Copy the `.env.example` file in the root directory to create a `.env` file and replace your Spotify API client ID:
+   Copy the `.env.example` file in the root directory, rename the copied file to `.env` and replace your Spotify API client ID:
 ```
 VITE_SPOTIFY_CLIENT_ID=your_client_id
 VITE_SPOTIFY_REDIRECT_URI=http://localhost:5173/